discreetlogcontracts/dlcspecs/Messaging.md

 The following DLC-specific types are used throughout the specification.
 All type numbers are placeholders subject to change both here and in [Protocol.md](Protocol.md).

-### The `contract_info` Message
+### The `contract_info` Type

-This message contains information about a contracts outcomes and their corresponding payouts.
+This type contains information about a contracts outcomes and their corresponding payouts.
 To save space, only one side's POV is included in this message as the other can be derived using `remote_payout = total_collateral - local_payout`.

 #### Version 0 `contract_info`